-The Climate Governance Initiative (CGI) supports the growth of groups of board directors around the world to form networks, known as Chapters.
+The Climate Governance Initiative supports the growth of groups of board directors around the world to form networks, known as Chapters.

 Our Mission, Vision & Values